 The next series of formation courses will be held between February and April 2026.

-PLEASE NOTE: Courses will be held on Mondays and Thursdays at 7pm between Blacktown and Penrith.
+PLEASE NOTE: Courses will be held on Mondays at 7pm at the Bishop Bede Heather Centre, Blacktown (1-5 Marion St, Blacktown).

 Compulsory Introductory Session (one session)